 Spring (or rather, summer) skiing is here!
 That means two things, corn snow and long days.

 Corn competes with pow as my favorite ski surface.
-It has some distinct advantages that may even pull it ahead.
-Not only is it supremely rippable with nonexistent avy danger, but lugging big pow skis to the top isn’t necessary to have a good time.
-On a lovely ripe corn slope almost any skier, with any kind of skis, can have great time.
+It has distinct advantages that may even pull it ahead.
+Not only is corn snow supremely rippable with nonexistent avy danger, but lugging big pow skis to the top isn’t necessary to have a good time.
+On a lovely ripe corn slope almost any skier, with any kind of skis, can have supreme fun.

 The lighter weight and consistent edge-hold of skinnier skis is perfect for corn season.
 I remember eight or so years ago, I got my first pair of 88 underfoot skis.
 I thought “Boy, these will be great pow skis.”
 Recently I’ve been using 88 wide ski as my main corn touring ski.
 How times have changed!